1123/Confluent-JDBC-Sink-SQL-Server-Demo/README.md

 * clean up: `./delete-connector.sh`

 ## Running the example with the Dead Letter Topic

+The DLT example writes messages in Json format to Kafka.
+The Schema is included within every message.
+The connector uses the JsonConverters to extract the schema and the payload.
+Again, the sink table will be auto-created by the connector.
+Yet instead of failing upon bad messages, the connector will write the bad messages to a dead letter topic and continue processing the good messages.

 * `cd DLT`
 * Deploy the connector. `./post-connector.sh`